Fetal alcohol spectrum disorder (FASD) prevention

 • Fetal alcohol spectrum disorder (FASD) refers to a range of preventable birth defects and disorders caused when a developing baby is exposed to alcohol before they are born.

-• There's no safe time to drink alcohol in pregnancy.
+• There's no safe time to drink alcohol in pregnancy and there's no safe amount to drink in pregnancy.

 • Drinking alcohol when pregnant can change a baby's physical appearance and damage their brain.